PacLII Home | Databases | WorldLII | Search | Feedback

 COSTS

-The Plaintiff has been put to the total co making good his claim in Court.
-The Defence has been been token only, the witnesses needed to sustain the defence offered were not called.
-There will be an ofor cost costs to the Plaintiff on a solicitor client basis which shall include the out of t expenses listed in the clhe claim.
+The Plaintiff has been put to the total cost of making good his claim in Court.
+The Defence has been token only, the witnesses needed to sustain the defence offered were not called.
+There will be an order for costs to the Plaintiff on a solicitor client basis which shall include the out of pocket expenses listed in the claim.

 SUMMARY OF DAMAGES